KaterynaOgar/com/README.md

 # com
 Hi,

 I'm Kate!
 I'm learning how to use Github.
-Lets see what is possible to do here.
+Here is my attemption to add new info from dev to master branches.